luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 # Version

-I use an Alpine linux version with an slimmed down kernel.
+I use an Alpine Linux version with a slimmed-down kernel.
 Optimized for virtual systems.[Named virtual ](https://dl-cdn.alpinelinux.org/alpine/v3.21/releases/x86_64/alpine-virt-3.21.3-x86_64.iso)

-It is a volatil version designe to exist only in RAM.
-Running setup you MUST make file sustem persistent
+It is a volatile version designed to exist only in RAM.
+Running setup, you MUST make the file system persistent

 # Login
 User root has no password.
 FIX this at setup.

 # setup-alpine
-This is the script to configure Alpine linux
+This is the script to configure Alpine Linux
-+ select keyboar map: us us ---> to fit with 42 Mac keyboards
++ select keyboard map: us us ---> to fit with 42 Mac keyboards
-+ select hostname : localhost [default]
++ select hostname: localhost [default]
 + Interface:
     + to initialize: eth0 [default]
     + Ip address for eth0: dhcp [default]
     + any manual network configuration: n [default]

 + Root Password:
-+ TimeZone : Europe Madrid
++ TimeZone: Europe Madrid
-+ Proxy : none [default]
++ Proxy: none [default]
-+ Network Time Protocol : chrony [default]
++ Network Time Protocol: chrony [default]
 + APK Mirror
     + Enable community repositories (c).
 Required to download Docker, Git, etc...
-    + Find and use fastest mirror (f) --> mirror.raiolanetworks.net Lugo Spain  NUMBER 84
+    + Find and use the fastest mirror (f) --> mirror.raiolanetworks.net Lugo, Spain  NUMBER 84
-+ user : no  [default] --> I will create it later with the UID/GID luicasad has in hostmachine
++ user: no  [default] --> I will create it later with the UID/GID luicasad has in hostmachine
 + ssh
-    + server : openssh [default]
+    + server: openssh [default]
     + root login prohibit-password [default]
-    + root key : nono [default]
+    + root key: nono [default]
 + Disk & Install
-    + disk to use : sda
+    + disk to use: sda
-    + how use it  : sys  --> i want sda become a system disks
+    + how to use it: sys  --> I want SDA to become a system disk.
-    + Erase sda disk and continue : y
+    + Erase sda disk and continue: y

 # /etc/fstab

-Configure automount the shared folder between host machine and virtual machine.
+Configure automounting the shared folder between the host machine and the virtual machine.
 Add this line

 ```bash
 inception_host	/home/luicasad/inception_host	vboxsf	defaults	0	0